-all - Restore the factory default configuration, remove all configuration data, feature key and certificates from the device, and restore the device to the default configuration after the next system reboot.
+all - Restore the factory default configuration, remove all configuration data, backup images, feature key, and certificates from the device, and restore the device to the default configuration after the next system reboot.

-If all is not specified, device is restored to the factory default configuration, but the feature key and certificates are not removed, and a system reboot is not required.
+If all is not specified, the device is restored to the factory default configuration, but the backup images, feature key, and certificates are not removed, and a system reboot is not required.

-restore image from (location) (password)
+restore image (imagename)